Computing canonical images in permutation groups with Graph Backtracking: Preliminaries and first examples

-Many refiners defined in \cite{gb-published} already are compatible with $\Sym\Omega$.
-In practice, all refiners which do not impose an ordering on the elements of \(\Omega\) will usually be compatible.
-But since we did not introduce this notion earlier (because it was not needed) and we also did not check our refiners for compatibility, we discuss it here and adjust previous concepts where necessary.
-The concept of a compatible refiner captures the fact that refiners for two objects that are in the same orbit have refiners which operate in ``the same way'', so that we then find the same canonical image for the two objects.
+The main difference between Definition \ref{defn-comp-refiner} and the refiners from \cite{gb-published} is that we now define refiners for elements \(a\) of \(\actSet\), and then use the group $\Sym\Omega_a$, rather than restricting to subgroups of $\Sym\Omega$ directly.
+The additional compatibility condition is necessary here -- it captures the fact that refiners for two objects that are in the same orbit must have refiners which operate in ``the same way'' -- this will ensure we find the same canonical image for the two objects.
+Compatibility will therefore be used in the proofs of the correctness of our algorithms in Sections 3 and 4.

+Often, compatibility is automatically fulfilled, as is the case for most of our previously published refiners.
+But since we did not introduce this notion in earlier work (because it was not needed), we did not check our refiners in \cite{gb-published} for compatibility and therefore we discuss it here.
+It will turn out that several related concepts must be slightly adapted as well.

-When performing our backtracking search, we need to a way of splitting the current search node into multiple child nodes.
-In Graph Backtracking, the function used to split has relatively few restrictions, apart from ensuring that the entire space of possible solutions is partitioned between the new child nodes and gets strictly smaller in total.
+When performing our backtracking search, we need to find a way of splitting the current search node into multiple child nodes.
+In Graph Backtracking, the function used to split has relatively few restrictions, apart from ensuring that the entire space of possible solutions is partitioned between the new child nodes and each child represents a strictly smaller part of the search than its parent.

 To ensure that we find the same canonical image when looking at different objects with the same canonical image, we need to more tightly constrain how we split search nodes, taking the action of the group $\Sym\Omega$ on \actSet into account.
-We therefore define new versions of \textbf{isomorphism approximators} (originally in \cite[Definition-5.1]{gb-published}) and \textbf{splitters} (originally in \cite[Definition~6.1]{gb-published}) and call them \textbf{compatible isomorphism approximators} and \textbf{compatible splitters}, respectively.

-We begin with compatible isomorphism approximators.
-The only difference to the original definition in \cite{gb-published} of isomorphism approximators is the addition of the final condition.
+Once more we adapt definitions from \cite{gb-published}:

 \begin{definition} A \textbf{compatible isomorphism approximator} is a function $\approxFunc$ which maps a pair of labelled digraph stacks on $\Omega$ to a subgroup of $\Sym{\Omega}$, a coset of a subgroup of $\Sym{\Omega}$, or the empty set, in such a way that the following conditions are satisfied for all $\stackS, \stackT \in \Stacks{\Omega}$ and $g \in \Sym{\Omega}$: